shyam13472/ascii_converter/README.md

 ## TODO

-* Linux support (to merge with main branch)
+* Linux support (to merge with main branch) - partitally done, is to be agreed
-* Path to ffmpeg in the config file
+* Path to ffmpeg in the config file - done
 * Option to save extracted frames and processed versions of them, not only deleting
 * Sound support (by shyam)
 * Multithread (by shyam)
-* Colorful interface and some improvements of them (requires sty)
+* Colorful interface and some improvements of them (requires sty) - partitally done
 * A feature to use profile files (like config)
 * Returning the feature to process photos
 * And may be more...